Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-vpn-remote-support.md

 {% if page.platform == 'on-prem' %}
-{% include important.html content="To let the Qumulo Care team provide fast support when you need it most, we strongly recommend enabling both Cloud-Based Monitoring and Remote Support." %}
+{% include important.html content="To let the Qumulo Care team provide fast support when you need it most, we strongly recommend enabling both Cloud-Based Monitoring and VPN Remote Support." %}
 {% endif %}

 ## How Cloud-Based Monitoring Works
-[Enabling Cloud-Based Monitoring](#enabling-cloud-based-monitoring) lets the Qumulo Care team monitor your Qumulo cluster proactively.
+Cloud-Based Monitoring (which includes Nexus Monitoring functionality) sends telemetry data to Qumulo to allow the Qumulo Care team to monitor your Qumulo cluster proactively.

-{% include important.html content="Cloud-Based Monitoring _doesn't_ collect file names, path names, client IP addresses, or account credentials." %}
+{% include important.html content="Cloud-Based Monitoring and Nexus Monitoring _don't_ collect file names, path names, client IP addresses, or account credentials." %}

 We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.
 Depending on the issue severity and cluster state, a member of the Qumulo Care team reaches out.
 For more information, see: